Low Doc Frequently Asked Questions

 For more information, visit www.asic.gov.au/credit.

-We have been providing home loans for over 10 years and operate under Australian Credit Licence Number 381343.
+We have been providing home loans for over 20 years and operate under Australian Credit Licence Number 381343.
 Our processes have also been audited by ASIC.
-We comply with the Mortgage & Finance Association of Australia (MFAA) Code of Practice and we are a member of the Credit Ombudsman Service Limited (COSL).
+We comply with the Mortgage & Finance Association of Australia (MFAA) Code of Practice and we are a member of the Australian Financial Complaints Authority (AFCA).
 AFG (Our Aggregator) was established in 1974 and processes more than $2 billion of mortgages each month.
 AFG is now the largest provider of mortgage broking services in the country and has strict etchical guidelines.

 Lenders Mortgage Insurance (or LMI) does not protect the borrower in any shape or form.
 It is an insurance policy taken out by the Lender in case you are late with your payments or default on the loan.
 If this occurs, the mortgage insurance company will pay the lender the shortfall and will then recover this amount from you.
-Mortgage insurance is normally payable by borrowers on all loans with a Loan to Value ratio exceeding 60% on Low Doc Loans (in some cases, mortgage insurance is not payable but a risk fee is payable in lieu [at any LVR]).
+Mortgage insurance is not normally payable by borrowers on Low Doc Loans where the Loan to Value ratio is under 80%, but a risk fee or an application fee is sometimes payable in lieu (depending on the Lender and your credit status).

 A Loan to Value Ratio (LVR) describes how much you can borrow as a percentage of the value of the offered security property(s).
 For example: You are offering 2 houses as security worth a combined $500,000.
 You wish to borrow $350,000 in total.
 The LVR is then 70% ($350,000 divided by $500,000 times 100).

-Generally no, we conduct interviews via the telephone and then correspond via email and fax.
-We have been doing this successfully for over 10 years and have streamlined processes in place to ensure that the right information is provided every time.
+Generally not.
+We conduct interviews via the telephone and then correspond via email.
+We have been doing this successfully for over 20 years and have streamlined processes in place to ensure that the right information is provided every time.

 Your name will NOT be disclosed to any 3rd parties unless they are directly involved with the loans process and you have given us written permission to share your information with them (eg: Lenders, Valuers and Mortgage Insurers).
 Please note that we also abide by the highest ethics in the industry.
-We are Members of the Mortgage and Finance Association of Australia (MFAA) and the Credit Ombudsman Service (COSL).
+We are Members of the Mortgage and Finance Association of Australia (MFAA) and the Australian Financial Complaints Authority (AFCA).
 Our internal processes are heavily regulated and we will always be upfront with you with respect to all costs associated with the transaction.

 We are very experienced (a minimum 15 years experience) and we can usually assess your eligibility for a Loan following a 10 minute conversation.